interpretml/DiCE/README.rst

-Diverse Counterfactual Explanations (DiCE) for Machine Learning
+Diverse Counterfactual Explanations (DiCE) for ML
 ======================================================================

 *How to explain a machine learning model such that the explanation is truthful to the model and yet interpretable to people?*